-The semester is fresh, and you’re not stressed—yet.
-Keep in mind that while midterms may seem like a long time away, they’ll sneak up on you faster than you expect.
+The semester is halfway over—how'd that happen?
+The year is flying by, and finals will sneak up on you faster than you expect.
 The next thing you know, you’ll find yourself frantically cramming for your exams or fervently writing a 10-page essay while simultaneously berating yourself for your lack of preparation.

 It doesn’t need to be this way, guys!
-College doesn’t have to be ultra-stressful.
-It should be noted that stress causes all sorts of health detriments: according to Mayo Clinic, chronic stress can cause digestive problems, heart disease, and memory issues.
+College doesn’t have to be ultra stressful.
+It should be noted that stress causes all sorts of health detriments: according to the Mayo Clinic, chronic stress can cause digestive problems, heart disease, and memory issues.
 Doesn’t sound too fun, huh?
-To help you get your semester on the right track, here are three techniques to keep you happy and healthy.
+To keep your semester on the right track, here are three techniques to keep you happy and healthy.

 1. Use a planner

 This can be easily avoided (and I mean easily) by use of a planner.
 Visit your college’s bookstore or any store that sells school supplies and you’re bound to find one you like.
 If you’re more tech-savvy, there are various apps you can download.
-Try myHomework Student Planner or ClassManager—Student School Schedule Planner & Assignment Homework Organizer (quite a mouthful, but an awesome app all the same).
+Try myHomework Student Planner or My Study Life.
 Both are free!

 2. Keep a consistent schedule

 There’s nothing worse than staying up until the crack of dawn in an attempt to throw a project together for the next day’s class.
 Avoid this by setting a regular bedtime.
 Yep, you heard me right: a bedtime.
-Bedtimes aren’t just for first graders; they’re also for adults who need sufficient sleep time in order to function properly the following day.
-Try to shoot for between seven and nine hours.
+They aren’t just for first graders; they’re also for adults who need sufficient sleep time in order to function properly the following day.
+Try to shoot for between seven and nine hours of sleep a night.

 By setting a bedtime (at least for the school week), you’re ensuring that you get your homework and studying done beforehand, which saves you from those wretched all-nighters—the absolute epitome of stress.